cyclone-6/scripts/README.md

 Bash script that searches a directory containing multiple directories each with a separate version of Java and allows a selection of available versions to launch a specific .jar file.
 Developed to make it easier to launch certain game servers and IDEs that are version picky.

+## lg_eng_words.text

+A sample dictionary file.

 ## metars.sh:

 Bash script that given a particular ICAO location code, retrieves latest raw METARS data.

+## mkwordlists.sh

+Bash script that generates word length specific word lists from a dictionary file.
+The minimum length and maxmimum length of the words used can be changed with the _min_ and _max_ variables.
+A sample word list, lg_eng_words.text is available to download.

 ## rmhist.sh